open/close all folders

-- Not so Above It All: Nah can act mature all she likes, but there are times where her youth really shows; she's a Clingy Jealous Girl towards Inigo in their S support, constantly chases Gerome around in her supports with him and accuses Laurent of being a pervert for keeping his eye on her.
+- Not So Above It All: Nah can act mature all she likes, but there are times where her youth and inexperience really shows; she's a Clingy Jealous Girl towards Inigo in their S support, constantly chases Gerome around in her supports with him and accuses Laurent of being a pervert for keeping his eye on her.

 - Orphanage of Fear: Not really an orphanage, persay, but her foster family was very cruel to her.
 She had no friends and was given even less love.

 - Pointy Ears: Like her mother, it's a clear sign of her Manakete heritage.